 To uphold the integrity of the competition and the results, all competitors must abide by the strictest standards of honesty and professional conduct.
 Any violation of competition rules will result in severe consequences.

-The client and the content of the case are not disclosed until the Case Presentation during the Teams Dinner.
+The client and the content of the case are not disclosed until the Live Case Presentation at 1:00 PM on Thursday.
 Any individual with prior knowledge of the case is ineligible to compete.
 Any team that acquires this information prior to the case presentation will be disqualified.

 All important announcements and information will be distributed via email and will be posted on the MBSC website homepage.
 All students are responsible for checking the email addresses that they provided on the Registration Form.
 Furthermore, questions submitted to the MBSC Planning Committee will be made publicly available on the MBSC website.
 Therefore, please check the website frequently for updates.